Ground Sage Uses: Adding Flavor and Health Benefits

 To preserve the quality and potency of your ground sage, it’s important to store it properly.

-Ground sage should be kept in an airtight container in a cool, dry place, away from direct sunlight.
-This will help to prevent the essential oils in the herb from evaporating and losing their flavor.
+Keep ground sage in an airtight container in a cool, dry place, away from direct sunlight.
+This storage method prevents the essential oils from evaporating and losing flavor.
+When you store ground sage correctly, it can last up to two years.
+However, the herb gradually loses potency over time.

 Traditional Medicine Applications

-Sage tea has been used for centuries to promote oral health, reduce inflammation, and alleviate symptoms of menopause.
-It is also known to aid digestion and boost the immune system.
+Sage tea offers a popular remedy for a variety of ailments.
+Its high levels of antioxidants and essential oils deliver many health benefits.
+For centuries, people have used sage tea to promote oral health, reduce inflammation, and alleviate symptoms of menopause.
+It also aids digestion and boosts the immune system.

-One of the most important active compounds found in sage is polyphenols, which include caffeic acid, chlorogenic acid, rosmarinic acid, ellagic acid, and rutin.
+Polyphenols rank among the most important active compounds in sage.
+These include caffeic acid, chlorogenic acid, rosmarinic acid, ellagic acid, and rutin.
+These compounds provide anti‑inflammatory and antioxidant properties, so drinking sage tea reduces inflammation and protects the body against oxidative stress.

 DIY Sage Infusions and Teas